YuuriNonaka/CMSC-124-Project-Group_TBD/README.md

 2. Open a test file from `test_cases/`
 3. Click EXECUTE
 4. View tokens in the Lexemes table with descriptive classifications
-5. Check console for syntax validation results
+5. Check console for syntax validation results and AST construction

 ### Testing Individual Components